Introduction to collections in Configuration Manager

 |Grouping resources||You can create collections that group resources based on your organization's hierarchy.

 For example, you could create a collection of all computers in the "London Headquarters" Active Directory Organizational Unit (OU).
-For more information about how to create this type of collection, see How to create collections in System Center Configuration Manager.
+For more information about how to create this type of collection, see How to create collections.

 You could use this collection for operations such as configuring Endpoint Protection settings, configuring device power management settings, or installing the Configuration Manager client.